 What changes has the US military been through recently?

 What changes will the US military soon have to adjust to?

 What would your harshest critic tell us about your potential at an Academy?

 If you could do one thing over in your life, what would that be?
 Why?

 The Liaison Officer

 Each military academy will assign an officer to assist you in the process of applying.
+The McCormick brothers featured in the picture were two of my candidates as an ALO.
 Each Academy has a different title for their respective liaisons: